motorcycle destinations

 If you decide to linger in Morehead, you can check out the exhibits at the Kentucky Folk Art Center and even pick up a memento of your visit at the Museum Store.
 Much of your surroundings will be mountain tops and dense forests due to this town being located within Daniel Boone National Forest.

-After you exit the Daniel Boone National Forest, you will travel eastward alongside the Christy Creek until you reach Newfoundland.
+After you exit the Daniel Boone National Forest, you will travel eastward alongside Christy Creek until you reach Newfoundland.
 When you turn southward, you will transition to following alongside the Little Sandy River.

 2.4 Cave Run Lake Loop